migueletto/PumpkinOS/src/gpt4allj/README.md

 * Upload prompt/respones manually/automatically to nomic.ai to aid future training runs
 * Syntax highlighting support for programming languages, etc.
 * REST API with a built-in webserver in the chat gui itself with a headless operation mode as well
-* Advanced settings for changing temperature, topk, etc.
+* Advanced settings for changing temperature, topk, etc. (DONE)
 * YOUR IDEA HERE

 ## Building and running